GabrielNZ/GabrielNZ/README.md

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gabriel-n-zimmermann-aba618338/)

 Welcome to my GitHub!
 I’m someone who loves to dives into the programming world, with a great desire to learn and grow.
-Currently, my focus is on mastering the backend world, always seeking new challenges to expand my knowledge. ✨☺️
+Currently, my focus is on mastering the backend area, always seeking new challenges to expand my knowledge. ✨☺️

 ## Technologies